 Depending on the nature of the information or issue being discussed, we typically communicate with parents through the following means:

-- Newsletter: We send out a newsletter by email every week on Friday, containing news, information and diary dates for the whole school community. with a round up of what’s happened in school during the week and a reminder of any important events in the next week or so.
+- Newsletter: We send out a fortnightly newsletter by email (or printed if you have no access to email), containing news, information and diary dates for the whole school community. with a round up of what’s happened recently in school and a reminder of any important events in the next week or so.
 The newsletter is also published on our website.

 - Emails: These are sent from the school office, directed to parents/carers of particular classes or year groups (e.g. information about a class trip or event).
 A bulk service may also be used if the school is closed unexpectedly or there is a critical incident.

 - Letters: These will usually be from the the Head or the Chair of Governors with important school-wide announcements and updates (sometimes in writing sent home in book bags, and sometimes sent via email from the school office.)

 - Book Bags: In addition to letters above, there may be messages from the class teacher sent in the book bag, such as homework or consent forms, so please check them daily if possible.